jabawack81/blog/New devs.md

 ### Your attitude toward each language

-This can seems strange but in my opinion each language has his own character and asynchronies and so this could make it more or less suited for a specific developer, it's not something unsurmountable or impossible to cope with but it will take some experience to be able to notice it and cope wityh it and with experience it  will get less and less of a problem but at the beginning it could lead to some frustration that's why I think it could be a good idea for you to shop around a couple of languages to have a fell for them.
+This can seems strange but in my opinion each language has his own character and idiosinchranies and this could make it more or less suited for a specific developer, it's not something unsurmountable or impossible to cope with but it could take some experience to be able to adapt your way of thinking to a specific language and it become less and less of a problem with experience but at the beginning it could lead to some frustration and that's why I think it could be a good idea for you to shop around with a couple of languages before picking THE ONE considering your plan is to spent a good chunk of your wake time with it in the near future, with the time
-Test